sorecords/true_time_remapping/README.md

 - The source code is provided under the GPL license.
 Supporting non-code files which are required for add-on to work in Blender are included only in paid versions, the links are below.
 You are free to edit the source code and remove this restrictions by yourself, but I don't provide help for this process, and can't support the end result

 # INSTALL
-ZIP file with add-on ready-to-install can be purchased here:
-- Gumroad: (currently disabled due to sanctions)
-- Blendermarket: (currently disabled due to sanctions)
+- Donload ZIP file with the source code from https://github.com/sorecords/true_time_remapping with Code > Download ZIP

-- Donwnload ZIP file
+- Change the root folder name in the ZIP file to true_time_remapping
-- Don't unpack it!
 - Open Blender.
 From top menu go to > Edit > Preferences > Add-ons > Install
 - Find downloaded ZIP file and click "Install Add-on" button
 - After add-on is installed check enabling checkbox near its name